 The study was conducted by Elton Mayo and W. Lloyd Warner between 1931 and 1932 on a group of fourteen men who put together telephone switching equipment.
-The researchers found that although the workers were paid according to individual productivity, productivity decreased because the men feared that the company would lower the base rate.
+The researchers found that although the workers were paid according to individual productivity, productivity decreased because the men feared the company would lower the base rate.

 Detailed observation of the men revealed the existence of informal groups or "cliques" within the formal groups.
-These cliques developed informal rules of behavior and mechanisms to enforce them.
+These cliques developed relaxed rules of behavior and mechanisms to enforce them.
 The cliques served to control group members and manage bosses.
 Clique members gave the same responses when bosses asked questions, even if they were untrue.
 These results show that workers were more responsive to the social force of their peer groups than to the control and incentives of management.

-Possible explanations for the Hawthorne effect include the impact of feedback and motivation towards the experimenter.
+Possible explanations for the Hawthorne effect include the impact of feedback and motivation toward the experimenter.
 Receiving feedback on their performance may improve their skills when an experiment provides this feedback for the first time.
 Research on the demand effect also suggests that people may be motivated to please the experimenter if it does not conflict with any other motive.
 They may also be suspicious of the purpose of the experimenter.
 Therefore, the Hawthorne effect may only occur when there is useable feedback or a change in motivation.

 Elton Mayo contended that the effect was due to the workers reacting to the sympathy and interest of the observers.
 He did discuss the study as demonstrating an experimenter effect but as a management effect: how management can make workers perform differently because they feel differently.
 He suggested that much of the Hawthorne effect concerned the workers feeling free and in control as a group rather than as being supervised.
-The experimental manipulations were influential in convincing the workers to feel this way, that conditions in the special five-person workgroup were really different from the conditions on the shop floor.
+The experimental manipulations were influential in convincing the workers to feel this way, that conditions in the particular five-person workgroup were really different from the conditions on the shop floor.

 Harry Braverman pointed out that the Hawthorne tests were based on industrial psychology, and the researchers involved were investigating whether workers' performance could be predicted by pre-hire testing.
-The Hawthorne study showed "that workers' performance had little relation to their ability and in fact often bore an inverse relation to test scores."
-Braverman argued that the studies really showed that the workplace was not "a system of a formal bureaucratic organization on the Weberian model, nor a system of informal group relations, as in the interpretation of Elton Mayo and his followers, but rather a system of power and antagonisms."
+The Hawthorne study showed "that workers' performance had little relation to their ability and, in fact, often bore an inverse relation to test scores."
+Braverman argued that the studies showed that the workplace was not "a system of a formal bureaucratic organization on the Weberian model, nor a system of informal group relations, as in the interpretation of Elton Mayo and his followers, but rather a system of power and antagonisms."
 This discovery was a blow to those hoping to apply the behavioral sciences to manipulate workers in management's interest.